5 minutes

 Make public what you think others will find useful

-Reselling was something I did less and less.
+With time, reselling was something I did less and less.
 Eventually, I realized I value coming up with a solution to a real-life problem that improves on the status quo far more than a few items I might snipe up quicker than others.

 Making this service public, getting feedback from both actual and potential users, and dragging this project to the finish line, all taught me more than I could have imagined.
 And definitely more than if I left the project in a dormant, un-published state.
 This taught me to open up my projects and ideas to people (whether users or developers) as much as possible.
 Inviting my friend Surya (Hey!) to work in the later stages gave me a different perspective, which is often lacking in one-man projects.
 I’m very appreciative of our collaboration.